telerik/kendo-ui-core/docs/web/gantt/overview.md

             }
         }

+> **Important**
-> All `kendo.data.GanttTask` fields must be listed when using `schema.model.fields`.
-The fields which represents the `id` of the event must also be set via `schema.model.id`.
+> List all `kendo.data.GanttTask` fields when using the `schema.model.fields`.
+Set the fields which represent the `id` of the event via the `schema.model.id`.

-## The fields of kendo.data.GanttDependency
+### `kendo.data.GanttDependency` Fields

 The `kendo.data.GanttDependency` object has the following fields:

-* id `Number` - the unique identifier of the gantt dependency.
-Tasks whose `id` is not set are considered as "new".
+* `id Number` - the unique identifier of the Gantt dependency.
+Tasks, whose `id` is not set, are considered as `"new"`.
-* predecessorId `Number` - the unique identifier of the predecessor task.
+* `predecessorId Number` - the unique identifier of the predecessor task.
-* successorId `Number` - the unique identifier of the successor task.
+* `successorId Number` - the unique identifier of the successor task.
-* type `Number` - the type of the dependency.
+* `type Number` - the type of the dependency.

-If your remote service stores and returns the gantt dependencies in a different format use the `schema.model.fields` and `schema.model.id` options of the data source to describe them.
-The "remote service binding" example shown above shows how to map remote service fields to client-side gantt dependency fields:
+If your remote service stores and returns the Gantt dependencies in a different format, use the `schema.model.fields` and `schema.model.id` options of the data source to describe them.
+The "Example - bind to a remote service" shown above demonstrates how to map remote service fields to client-side Gantt dependency fields:

         schema: {
             model: {